ihungalexhsu/ihungalexhsu.github.io/_pages/about.md

 ---

 <p align="justify">
-  I now a Ph.D candidate in Computer Science from the <a href="https://www.cs.usc.edu/">University of Southern California</a> under the supervision of <a href="https://vnpeng.net/">Dr. Nanyun (Violet) Peng</a> and <a href="https://viterbi.usc.edu/directory/faculty/Natarajan/Premkumar">Dr. Premkumar Natarajan</a>.
+  I am now a Ph.D candidate in Computer Science from the <a href="https://www.cs.usc.edu/">University of Southern California</a> under the supervision of <a href="https://vnpeng.net/">Dr. Nanyun (Violet) Peng</a> and <a href="https://viterbi.usc.edu/directory/faculty/Natarajan/Premkumar">Dr. Premkumar Natarajan</a>.
 My research spans the fields of natural language processing, with a particular emphasis on information extraction, multilingualism, and question answering.
 </p>

 <p align="justify">